revesansparole/pkglts/doc/option/notebook/main.rst

 notebook
 ========

-This option allow to convert recursively each notebook (.ipynb) specified in the src_directory parameters of notebook option (default : "example") to rst format.
+This option allows to convert all notebooks (.ipynb) specified in the src_directory parameter of the 'notebook' option (default : "example") to RestructuredText (.rst) format.

-After that, each rst file is write in "doc/_notebook" folder.
-(The previous files organization is kept in this folder).
-More, a index.rst is generated, referencing all the rst file generated.
+Each rst file produced is writen in "doc/_notebook" folder reproducing the hierarchy of files found in src_directory.
+An 'index.rst' file is also generated to list all the notebooks.

 Command line
 ------------